I’m currently working on two books.

 “Collins provokes readers to think about the future of care ethics, and forces students of it to ask if the theory should be altered for accessibility and utility.
 Even those who disagree with her outcome will value Collins’ useful exploration of care ethics.
 I would especially recommend this original book for those who know little about care ethics or have previously disregarded it.” — Rebecca Wilson (PhD Candidate at St Andrews), in The International Feminist Journal of Politics

 I got my PhD from the Australian National University in 2013.
 My dissertation was called The Scope of Dependence-based Duties.
 The basic thought was: if you’re dependent on someone in the right way, then they have a moral duty.
-I gave this basic thought a painstaking level of precision.
-I then argued that it can be used to specify, justify, and unify the range of claims found within two quite separate literatures: first, the moral philosophy literature on the ethics of care; second, the international politics literature on the Responsibility to Protect doctrine.
+I gave this basic thought a painstaking level of precision, including going into way too much detail about which kinds of groups can (and can’t) have these duties.
+I then argued that this basic thought can be used to specify, justify, and unify the range of claims found within two quite separate literatures: first, the moral philosophy literature on the ethics of care; second, the international politics literature on the Responsibility to Protect doctrine.
 The results were that we can see care ethics as a more systematised moral theory than its proponents often claim, that we can more neatly assign duties under the Responsibility to Protect than had hitherto been recognised, and — more generally — that dependence-based principles ground a wider range of claims in interpersonal and international ethics than first meets the eye.

 It’s a shame to spend three-and-a-half years writing something that only two people will read.
 So if you’d like to do me a supererogatory and time-consuming kindness, you could read the dissertation.